silas/ops/README.md

 ops
 ===

-ops is a collection of Python modules and tools that makes building and running system applications a little easier.
+ops is a Python module that makes writing systems administration tasks in Python a littl easier.

 ### Requirements